-(a) Test result data must be presented to the Network Service Provider within 10 business days of completion of each test or test series.
+- (a) Test result data must be presented to the Network Service Provider within 10 business days of completion of each test or test series. - (b) Where test results are not favourable it will be necessary to rectify problem(s) and repeat tests.